 As we head into peak summer, it’s only natural we Mainers would want to hit the trails.
 We’re not the only ones.
 Fourth of July weekend means plenty of tourists will be at Acadia, Katahdin and along the coast taking in the beauty of the state we’re lucky enough to call home.

-But with Sunday temperatures in the 70s with sunny skies overhead, there’s no reason to let a few crowds ruin perfect summer hiking conditions.
 That’s why heading up north to The County is this weekend’s outdoors solution.

 For some of you, heading to Aroostook County might be a bit of a trek.
 But the journey is worth it, as you can escape the crowds and find yourself actually relaxing in nature, because that’s what it’s all about.
 Bonus: These hikes are all dog-friendly.

 This easy-to-moderate hike has plenty of smooth multiuse trails on more than 1,700 acres of publicly owned land.
 The trails are home to six rare plants, brightly colored mushrooms and an assortment of wildflowers.
 Head to the observation deck and boardwalk for even more wildlife and plant sightings.
 Read more about the hike here.